nmidzic20/WattsUp/README.md

 ## Docker Database

-In terminal write:
+From `backend` directory, to execute Dockerfile:

 ```
 docker run --name air-database -e POSTGRES_PASSWORD=Ho1hmRPnKSjTmgS -p 32769:5432 -d postgres:15
 ```
 This will create Docker container with Postgres database.
-Now you can run .NET project that will connect to that database and add tables with mock data.
+Now you can run .NET project which creates another container in which the backend is executed.
+The backend will connect to the database and add tables with mock data (via Migrations).